Big Sugar (band): Hiatus

-Johnson moved to Austin, Texas, where, in 2003, he had co-founded the band Grady with "Whipper" Chris Layton on drums and Big Ben Richardson on bass.
+After a farewell national tour for Big Sugar, Johnson moved to Austin, Texas, where, in 2003, he had co-founded the band Grady with "Whipper" Chris Layton (Double Trouble) on drums and Big Ben Richardson on bass.
 Described as 'cowboy metal', Grady recordings included some alternate versions of Big Sugar songs and was signed to the Jello Biafra label Alternative Tentacles as well as the Norwegian metal label Voices of Wonder.
-Stricken with carpal tunnel syndrome Johnson had surgery not knowing if he would be able to play guitar again.
+After 3 Grady albums and many tours, Johnson was stricken with carpal tunnel syndrome and had surgery, being warned by doctors he might not be able to play guitar again.
 While recovering he taught himself to play triple neck steel guitar.
 Pairing that with Moog bass pedals, Johnson formed the duo Sit Down, Servant!!, first with drummer Stephane Beaudin, who was replaced by Brannen Temple.
 Sit Down, Servant!! toured the world, opening for Joe Satriani and George Thorogood.
 Kelly Hoppe formed Mr. Chill and The Witnesses, a roots music group.
 Mojah and Garry Lowe formed the reggae band Truth and Rights Revue, releasing one album.
-Johnson also formed the group Snakes of Central Texas, which is still active when Johnson is not on tour.
+In recent years Johnson has also formed the group Snakes of Central Texas with bassist Bobby "Rock" Landgraf (Corrosion of Conformity) (Down (band)), which is still active when Johnson is not on tour.